Pediatric Therapy Services (0-3)

 Brighton Center is an approved contractor with the State of Texas to provide Early Childhood Intervention (ECI) services.
-Our fully licensed Therapists and Early Intervention Specialists (EIS) provide speech, occupational, and physical therapy as well as specialized skills training and case management to nearly 4,000 children across Bexar County every year.
+Our fully licensed Therapists and Early Intervention Specialists (EIS) provide speech, occupational, and physical therapy, as well as specialized skills training and case management, to nearly 4,000 children across Bexar County each year.

 A Family Centered Approach